Genetics graduates can find work within the health service and scientific research but further study at Masters or PhD level is also a popular choice

 Work experience

-Some degrees offer a placement year in industry or within a research institute and this can give a great insight into the work as well as the chance to build some good contacts.
-If your course doesn't offer this, look for opportunities yourself for short periods of work experience that can be completed within the holidays.
+Many degrees offer a placement year in industry or within a research institute and this can give a great insight into the work as well as the chance to build some good contacts.
+If your course doesn't offer this, look for opportunities yourself for short periods of work experience or internships that can be completed within the holidays.

 It's a good idea to gain some experience within industry as well as academia so you can compare the two and decide which you prefer.
 Temporary work within a healthcare environment, for example in a hospital, may also be helpful for exploring career ideas.
 Laboratory work and experience of the techniques used in the genetics field is also useful to have.

-You might decide to do some volunteering with organisations that specialise in researching genetic conditions or supporting people with inherited disorders.
+You could also volunteer with organisations that specialise in researching genetic conditions or supporting people with inherited disorders.

 Search for placements and find out more about work experience and internships.